 Do you already have a shopping cart with products loaded, or will you be starting from scratch?

 How you will proceed depends largely on this question.
 Rest assured, while there is a right answer, there are no perfect situations.
 You’ll see there are both advantages and disadvantages.

 A. Starting from Scratch

 Congratulations!
 You have the pleasure of no restrictions!
-Rather than being overwhelmed by the number of carts out there, the possible customizations, and the various developers at your disposal, try to rejoice in the fact that you aren’t yet beholden to any of them: You don’t already have products loaded or money tied up in modifications that will simply vanish if you decide to change to a new shopping cart.
-You also don’t have development to such an extent that you’re stuck with the guys that wrote it.
+Rather than being overwhelmed by the number of carts out there, the possible customizations and the various developers at your disposal, try to rejoice in the fact that you aren’t yet beholden to any of them: You don’t already have products loaded or money tied up in modifications that will simply vanish if you decide to change to a new shopping cart.
+You also don’t have development to such an extent that you’re stuck with the people who wrote it.
 You’re completely free!
-As long as you have a clear mind about what you need, your cart can be as simple or complex as you desire.
+As long as you have a clear mind about what you need, your cart can be as simple or as complex as you desire.
 Here are a few other advantages to anyone starting from scratch:

-- You will be up-to-date with the latest technology from day one, so your site will be secure, fast, and far more usable for your visitors.
+- You will be up to date with the latest technology from day one, so your site will be secure, fast and far more usable for your visitors.

-- You will be mobile-ready without having to re-theme your entire cart.
+- You will be mobile-ready without having to retheme your entire cart.

 - Your online identity is yours to mold into whatever you envision.
 You are the parent of a newborn internet presence, and the exciting part is laying the foundations for how it will grow and what it will become.

 - You can negotiate between developers and software providers with an advantage, since, rather than you losing money having to switch to a new system, they lose money if they don’t accommodate you.

 So now that the pure exhilaration of your raw power to make decisions has set in, you have one very important decision to consider…